Bealby/Milestone-Project-2/README.md

 were uploaded in in the Validate Javascript.
 Overall there were no errors that needed to be changed and script passed general standards.

+`Chrome DevTools - Console` - Navigating through the Website rendered no critical fails/errors in the console that were necessary to fix.

 ### Non-Automated Testing

 ### index.html